marielgh/marielgh.github.io/nyctaxi.md

 ![png](images/nyc/output_14_0.png)

 We can easily recognize Manhattan with its typical rectangular grid plan.
-We also can see the two nearest airport, JFK and LaGuardia Airports.
+We also can see the two nearest airports, JFK and LaGuardia Airports.

 **Dropoff longitude & dropoff latitude**